 Step 2 Table 2 - Likelihood of Incident Escalating Rank Descriptor Example of Consequence in Category 1 Unlikely The incident is contained or controlled, and is unlikely to escalate.
 There is no chance of additional hazards.
 Ongoing monitoring required.
-2 Moderate Control of the incident may have deteriorated but imminent control of the bazard by the duty 3 Imminent or intermittent control of the incident is possible.
-The duty holder has the capa 4 Almost Certain or Currently Occurring The incident is uncontrolled and there is little chance that the duty holder will be able to bring the hazard under control in the near term.
+2 Moderate Control of the incident may have deteriorated but imminent control of the hazard by the duty holder is probable.
+It is unlikely that the incident will escalate.
+3 Likely Imminent or intermittent control of the incident is possible.
+The duty holder has the capability of using internal and external resources to manage and bring the hazard under control in the near term.
+4 Almost Certain or Currently Occurring The incident is uncontrolled and there is little chance that the duty holder will be able to bring the hazard under control in the near term.
 The duty holder will require assistance from outside parties to remedy the situation.

-\ What is the likelihood that the incident will escalate, resulting in an increased exposure to public health, safety, or the environment?
+^{} What is the likelihood that the incident will escalate, resulting in an increased exposure to public health, safety, or the environment?